Kim Ward, Managing Director of Programs

 In Africa, dairy farming is a major source of income for women.
 Tending cows allows women to stay close to the household and local village while maintaining their status as income-earners for their families.
 In Uganda, USADF is investing in dairy enterprises as a transformational value chain to eliminate hunger and diversify the diets of women and children.
 Initially launched as a small women’s co-op, Gulu Women’s Dairy Cooperative has grown into a major women-owned and operated commercial enterprise.
 With support from a USADF enterprise expansion grant, Gulu Women’s Dairy tripled its membership and constructed northern Uganda’s first pasteurization plant for value-added dairy products, such as yogurt and long-life milk.

-As the town of Gulu, once the epicenter of a major insurgency continues to stabilize, members of Gulu Women’s Dairy Cooperative are not only the breadwinners for their families but also key decision-makers in their community, ensuring no one goes hungry and contributing to local economic activity.
+As the town of Gulu, once the epicenter of a major insurgency, continues to stabilize, members of Gulu Women’s Dairy Cooperative are not only the breadwinners for their families but also key decision-makers in their community, ensuring no one goes hungry and contributing to local economic activity and food security.

 3. High Demand for Locally Produced Milk